sparckles/Robyn/CONTRIBUTING.md

 - Always create a Pull Request from a Branch; Never from the Main.
 - Follow proper code conventions because writing clean code is important.
 - Issues would be assigned on a "First Come, First Served" basis.
-- Do mention (@maintainer) the project maintainer if your PR isn't reviewed within a few days.
+- Do mention (@sansyrox) the project maintainer if your PR isn't reviewed within a few days.

 ## Build Instructions